Choosing a funeral director

 Cities, towns and larger villages, however, tend to have a number of funeral directors, often a mixture of independent, family-run firms and large chains such as Co-op, Dignity or Funeral Partners.

-It is worth telephoning or emailing a handful of funeral directors to ask about their services, their approach and to source a copy of their prices, if they are not displayed on their websites.
+It is worth telephoning or emailing a handful of funeral directors to ask about their services, their approach and to source a copy of their prices.
+All funeral directors in the UK are required by law, as of September 16, 2021, to display a standardised price list in their premises and on their websites or any online channels used to market their businesses.
+Further details about the Funerals Market Investigation Order 2021 can be found here.

 Tip: As well as talking to funeral directors about their services, talk to friends and relatives who may have had a good experience and be in a position to make a reliable recommendation.